 Of the 85 households living below the poverty level in Sebastopol, 25 (29.4%) are married-couple families, 11 (12.9%) are male householders with no spouse present, and 49 (57.6%) are female householders with no spouse present.
-There are no maleheaded households with children live in poverty while all 49 female-headed households in poverty have children.
+There are no male-headed households with children live in poverty while all 49 female-headed households with children live in poverty.
 Sebastopol's female-headed family households and other non-married-couple family households more likely to rent than to own homes compared to married couple family households.
 However, this data comes with a large margin of error given the small population size.